mayu-live/framework/lib/mayu/client/src/README.md

 - failures from either transport terminate the entire connection attempt so both stream directions reconnect together.

-## Runtime/Patch Behavior Notes
+## Runtime/Command Behavior Notes

-- `Batch` runs patches in order, awaiting async patches.
+- `Batch` runs commands in order, awaiting async commands.
+- Command failures are logged with their name and index within the batch.
+The default `COMMAND_ERROR_POLICY` continues the batch; strict mode throws.
-- `ViewTransition` patch wraps a nested patch list in `document.startViewTransition(...)` when available, and falls back to immediate apply when not available.
+- `ViewTransition` wraps a nested batch in `document.startViewTransition(...)` when available, and falls back to immediate apply when not available.
-- `Transfer` patch stores transfer blob for reconnect handoff.
+- `Transfer` stores transfer blob for reconnect handoff.
 - `Pong` updates measured ping in `<mayu-ping>`.
 - `RenderError` renders server-side exception UI.